ocaml-flambda/flambda-backend/ocaml/jane/doc/proposals/modes/data-race-freedom.md

 # Read-only capsule access

-Capsules allow us to wrap unsync mutable data and ensure that it is only accessed by one thread at a time.
+Capsules allow us to wrap nonportable mutable data and ensure that it is only accessed by one thread at a time.
 However, this is stricter than is necessary to avoid data races.
-Multiple threads can safely read from the unsync mutable state in a capsule as long as no thread can be simultaneously writing to it.
+Multiple threads can safely read from the nonportable mutable state in a capsule as long as no thread can be simultaneously writing to it.

 To support this kind of access we add another mode: `readonly`.
-A `readonly` value can contain unsync mutable state, but that state cannot be written to.
+A `readonly` value can contain nonportable mutable state, but that state cannot be written to.
 A value that is not `readonly` is at mode `readwrite`. `readwrite` is more strict than `readonly`.